Mechanical Vibrations

 Footscray Park

-NEM3101 - Engineering Analysis and Modelling
+NEM3101 - Engineering Analysis and Modelling; and

-NEM3101 PLUS completion of 240 Credit points
+Completion of 240 Credit points of NHEM

 (Or equivalent to be determined by unit coordinator)